A Message From Pope Paul VI’s Last Testament

 The former Pope had a very important role in the Second Vatican Council.
 The acceptance of his heroic virtues fell exactly 50 years from the start of the Second Vatican Council.

-Happy anniversary, Blessed Pope Paul VI!
+Happy anniversary, now Pope Saint Paul VI!
 Papal Artifacts remembers you in gratitude and in love!

 A Commentary by Father Richard Kunst